Puerto Rico men's national basketball team: 1990s

-During the 1990s, the team's successes continued as usual.
+During the 1990s, the team's success continued.
 Led by José Ortiz, Ramón Rivas, Jerome Mincy, Fico López, and Edgar León. the decade began with a 4th-place finish at the 1990 World Championship in Argentina.
-This is Puerto Rico's best showing at a World Championship so far, defeating teams such as Yugoslavia, Argentina and the United States, but losing to the USSR and then, losing by two points the rematch in overtime to the US.
-In 1991, led by Raymond Gause, besides earning gold at the CentroBasket tournament, the team also won, for the first time in basketball, the gold medal at the Pan American Games, which were held in Cuba.
+Puerto Rico's best World Championship showing to date, it defeated teams such as Yugoslavia, Argentina and the United States, but lost to the USSR and then, lost the rematch with the US by two points, in overtime.
+In 1991, led by Raymond Gause, besides earning gold at the CentroBasket tournament, the team also won, the gold medal for the first time at the Pan American Games in Cuba.
 The team also qualified for the 1992 Olympics in Barcelona, where it reached the second round, losing to the US in its first game of the elimination round, finishing at the end in 8th place.
 In 1993, Puerto Rico signed its Caribbean supremacy at this sport by winning gold at both the CentroBasket and the Central American and Caribbean Games.
 This victory at CentroBasket was the last of a 5 gold medal streak at the tournament.
 In 1994, the team finished in a 6th place at the World Championship in Canada, but won the gold at the 1994 Goodwill Games in St. Petersburg, Russia, defeating teams such as Croatia, Russia, Brazil and Italy.
 It was then when Puerto Rico began to be classified as one of the top 10 international teams.
 Having won gold in 1995 at the FIBA Americas Pre-Olympic Championship, in 1996 at the Olympic Games, the team placed 10th in Atlanta, while in 1998, it placed 11th at the World Championship in Greece.

 In 1994, Puerto Rico's national basketball team won the gold medal at the 1994 Goodwill Games in Russia, beating Italy, 94–80, in the gold medal game.